-Field Passes: For Prelims, each band will receive twenty-five (25) Prelims field passes.
+Field Passes: For Prelims, each band will receive twenty-five (25) Prelims field passes (Stadium access only on Performance Day).
 Up to an additional ten (10) field passes may be purchased, minus the number of additional Director/Staff Name Badges purchased.
-For those bands that advance to the Finals competition, you will receive twenty-five (25) Finals field passes, plus the number of additional field passes purchased for Prelims.
+For those bands that advance to the Semi-Finals or Finals competition, you will receive twenty-five (25) Finals field passes, plus the number of additional field passes purchased for Prelims

-Medical Staff Passes: A maximum of two (2) Band Medical Staff passes can be requested onsite at Band Check-in on the day of the event.
+Medical Staff Passes: A maximum of two (2) Band Medical Staff passes will be distributed per band.
+Passes must be requested 30 days in advance online via the Director Name Badge and Credentials Form.
 These passes will provide pre-performance flow and field access during the band's performance only.
-Adults with these passes must limit their role to medical responsibilities and are NOT to assist with any band performance equipment (i.e., moving, setting up, etc.)
+Adults with these passes must limit their role to medical responsibilities and are NOT to assist with any band performance equipment (i.e., moving, setting up, etc.).